jonesd/docker-presentation/slides.md

 npm info ok
 ```

-+ This will result in a node_modules directory present on the host filesystem as -v volume is bidirectional
++ This will result in a node_modules directory present on the host file system as `-v` volume is bidirectional

 ---